 If some of the tumor remains (also called “residual” tumor) or if the tumor has molecular characteristics that suggest it may be more likely to recur, radiation treatment may be recommended following surgery.
 Radiation therapy generally takes place over the course of a six-week time period and may be given along with chemotherapy.

-Depending upon the amount of tumor that is not able to be removed (residual tumor) and the molecular characteristics of the tumor itself, chemotherapy may be suggested to treat the remaining tumor.
-There are several types of chemotherapy that may be used as well as several ways in which the treatment may be received (i.e., via a pill or an intravenous injection).
+Depending upon the amount of tumor that is not able to be removed (residual tumor) and the molecular characteristics of the tumor itself, chemotherapy or targeted therapy may be suggested to treat the remaining tumor.
+Chemotherapy may be administered via a pill or an intravenous injection.
+Vorasidinib, a targeted therapy, was recently approved by the FDA to treat grade 2 oligodendrogliomas with IDH mutations.
+This medication, taken once daily, has been shown to slow tumor regrowth.

 Regular MRI scans are recommended following the diagnosis of oligodendroglioma, generally at least once per year.
 Patients with seizures will need to be followed for their seizure medication.